Agathasta/agathasta.github.io/README.md

   - [Mastermind](https://github.com/Agathasta/mastermind)
   - [Dictionary](https://github.com/Agathasta/dictionary)
   - [Hangman](https://github.com/Agathasta/hangman)

 Besides that, I am following the Ruby Track at [Exercism](https://exercism.io/profiles/Agathasta) and doing daily algorithms at [Edabit](https://edabit.com/user/HfKYDK7gugtCaupsL)

 My next project was Harvard's [CS50's Introduction to Computer Science](https://learning.edx.org/course/course-v1:HarvardX+CS50+X/home) course, which I loved.
 It turned out that without the knowledge I had acquired over the last few months, I wouldn't have had a chance at it.
 Finishing the part on C was a highlight (phew), and then I had to give Python a chance.
 It's definitely not been love at first sight: I do miss Ruby...
 But SQL was intuitive, and Django gave me finally the connection between front and back end.
 So I kept going,on one hand doing introductory courses to get a grip on basic computer concepts, on the other with Harvard's [CS50 Web Programming with Python and JavaScript](https://learning.edx.org/course/course-v1:HarvardX+CS50W+Web/home)...
 None my favoutite language, but that's how much I enjoy these courses.

+I have reached the end of CS50 Web Programming.
+I haven't submitted my final project yet, and I won't right now.
+I am again feeling overwhelmed, and I have the feeling I have to search absolutely every tiny step I want to make, which is being kind of frustrating.
+The  turning point has been, once again, Exercism.
+I started the Python track only to realize I have no clue about the language, and when I found myself googling how to iterate over a list of tuples I decided this had to change.
+So I am giving a go to Andrei Neagoie's [Complete Python Developer in 2021: Zero to Mastery](https://www.udemy.com/course/complete-python-developer-zero-to-mastery/) a chance.
+The idea is to spend some time with Python, then with Django, then with React?